Syringa

 Syringa (Lilac)

-One of the most recognizable shrubs for its flowers and their intoxicating fragrance, lilacs are stately shrubs perfect for shaking off the winter grogginess and building excitement for the warmer months to come.
+One of the most recognizable shrubs for its flowers and their intoxicating fragrance, lilacs are stately shrubs perfect for building excitement for the warmer months to come.
 Belonging to the olive family, Oleaceae, Syringa (sih-REEN-gah) is a genus of twelve species, native to southeastern Europe and eastern Asia and cultivated in temperate areas worldwide.
 Ranging from small shrubs to nearly tree-sized in stature, lilacs are commonly available in cultivars of common lilac, dwarf Korean lilac, Korean lilac, Preston lilac, and hybrid reblooming lilacs.

 Blooming throughout the spring and summer depending on species, lilac develop profuse panicles of many fragrant, tubular flowers with four-lobed corolla (fused petals).
 Flowers are available in a wide array of colors, including nearly every shade of purple, pink, and soft blue, as well as white, and are excellent sources of nectar for hummingbirds, butterflies, and other visiting long-tongued pollinators.
 For all species, blooms should be removed where practical after fading to avoid wasting energy for seed production, and plants should also be pruned at this time if desired, as most species begin forming next spring’s buds shortly after blooms expire.
 All species will generally thrive in moist, well-drained soils in full sun, are intolerant of shady conditions or wet sites, and are deer and rabbit resistant.

 The first and the longest lasting of the lilac blooms, the beloved common lilac, Syringa vulgaris, is a large upright shrub, maturing to heights upwards of 8-12’ tall and 6-8’ wide with great drought tolerance once established.
-Blooming intensely fragrant flowers from mid-spring to early summer on old wood (the previous season’s growth), common lilacs make excellent sunny specimens and foundation plantings, and work wonderfully as a hedge or privacy screen when massed in rows.
+This lilac blooms intensely fragrant flowers from mid-spring to early summer on old wood (the previous season’s growth).
+Common lilacs make excellent sunny specimens and foundation plantings, and work wonderfully as a hedge or privacy screen when massed in rows.

 Blooming slightly later from late spring to early summer, the Korean lilac, Syringa pubescens subsp. patula, including the beloved ‘Miss Kim,’ is a more compact shrub, reaching 5-8’ tall and wide.
 Blooming on old wood, Korean lilacs have slightly smaller yet very dense flower panicles with fragrant blooms excellent for foundation plantings and shrubby borders.
 Korean lilacs also have lush disease resistant foliage that later takes on rich burgundy fall color.